-How to enable ASP.NET SQL Server Session on your web application
+How to enable ASP.NET SQL Server Session for your web application

 In ASP.NET, there are 3 different modes for storing session information:

-At WinHost, we support both InProc and SQLServer session.
+We support both InProc and SQLServer session.
 By default, ASP.NET session is stored in-process (InProc).
+There are benefits and drawbacks for each method.

 SQL Server session on the other hands is slower than InProc, about 15-20% slower, but the session information remains persistent even after the worker process is recycled.

-You should choose an appropriate state management mode depending on your application.
-For example, if losing sessions is not acceptable, you should consider using SQL Session rather than InProc.
+You should choose a state management mode that is appropriate for your application.
+For example, if losing session is not acceptable, you should consider using SQL Session rather than InProc.

-• While not required, we recommend adding a new MS SQL database in the Site Tools section of Control Panel, dedicated for sessions storage only, to avoid potential conflicts (WinHost Basic customers will have to upgrade to WinHost Max to add a second database)
+- While not required, we recommend adding a new MS SQL database in the Site Tools section of Control Panel, dedicated for sessions storage only, to avoid potential conflicts (if you have a Basic account you will have to upgrade to a Max account to add a second database).

-• Create a support ticket to request an installation.
-Include the Database name in your message
+- Create a support ticket to request an installation.
+Include the Database name and the version of ASP.NET you are using.

 < sessionState